Last updated on April 16, 2025

 BONUS: Make Their Food AND Food Truck Logos Fun and Easy To Photograph!

-How you serve and plate your offers is highly critical for when your customers inevitably take pictures to share on their personal social media networks.
-Food should not only be appetizing but ideally interesting to look at as well.
+How you serve and plate your offers is critical for when your customers inevitably take pictures to share on their social media networks.
+Food should not only be appetizing but also interesting to look at.
 You can’t really control how great the pictures turn out, but if there are distinctive elements to how you serve the food, it can add to your offer’s overall appeal.

 Some of those elements (napkins, plates, placemats, etc.) are also places where you could stick a logo, further helping your brand’s reach.
 We’ve posted several articles underlining the importance of your logos to any business.